 Absence vs lack

-The result is the same, but isn’t there a nuance in how we see things (when analyzing, not day-to-day choices!)-
+The result is the same…yet, isn’t there a nuance in how we see things?

 « Il manque du sel dans la soupe », « Ca manque de sel », or « La soupe manque de sel ».
 In short, there isn’t enough salt in the soup.
 The idea is that the soup is « lacking in savory ».
 In terms of savory, it’s missing something.